 Anyone who is experiencing COVID-19-like symptoms should separate themselves from others and seek a clinical evaluation for COVID-19.
 The individual should email assessCOVID@usf.edu and contact Student Health Services or their health care provider for follow-up care.
 The individual should stay home until it is determined if they will need to quarantine or isolate for any period of time.

 Infectious disease experts from the University of South Florida and the University of Florida have stated that, in non-medical buildings, the potential volume of COVID-19 in the air will not be at a sufficient level to be carried and spread through an HVAC system.
 This position is supported by the World Health Organization and the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).

-However, USF has taken extra steps to ensure the safety of our HVAC systems, with a multi-disciplinary team completing a thorough evaluation across all buildings on campus.
+These efforts have been applied to the Tampa campus, St. Petersburg campus, Sarasota-Manatee campus, and the downtown Tampa facilities.
 Based on this evaluation, where feasible due to system age and design, USF has upgraded (or is in the process of upgrading) HVAC filtration (to MERV-13), increased building outdoor ventilation rates, and adjusted temperature and relative humidity levels in buildings.